silarsis/assistant/README.md

 is the one in `agent/`

-To run the client, cd into the client/ directory and run `pip install -r requirements.txt` followed by `python ./client.py`
+To run the client, cd into the client/ directory and run `pip install -r requirements.txt` followed by `python ./client.py` If the client gives you errors on pip install regarding `portaudio.h`, then check https://stackoverflow.com/a/65411355 If you get a "may not be configured for Tk" error when running, please refer to https://stackoverflow.com/q/5459444

 ## Goals